Events at City College’s World Philosophy Day

 Elise Crull received a B.Sc (2005) in Physics from Calvin College, and holds an M.A.
 (2008) in Philosophy and Ph.D (2011) in History and Philosophy of Science from the University of Notre Dame.
 Before coming to City College, Dr. Crull held post-doctoral fellowships at the University of Aberdeen and at the Hebrew University of Jerusalem, conducting research into the historical and philosophical foundations of quantum mechanics.
 In addition to work within history and philosophy of science, Crull is interested in addressing philosophical problems associated with theories of quantum gravity and traditional cosmology.
 She also works at the intersection of physics and metaphysics, exploring the import of quantum decoherence (and other microphysical processes) for traditional ontologies and for inter-level relations like reduction and emergence.
 Since her research interests are deeply interdisciplinary, Prof. Crull frequently engages with associated meta-issues such as the ethics of emergent science and technology, the perception of science and technology in the public sphere, history and philosophy of science in education, and the nature of the science-theology-philosophy triad.

-The 2019 Philosophy Day lunch speaker is Prof. Ben Vilhauer, from the City College of New York.
-He will talk about “Taking free will skepticism seriously.”
-Location: North Academic Center, room 5/144, at 12:30pm.
+The 2019 Philosophy Day lunch speaker was Prof. Ben Vilhauer, from the City College of New York.
+He talked about “Taking free will skepticism seriously.”
 We do seriously harmful things to each other in the name of free will.
 We say the guilty deserve to suffer because they freely did evil, and on this basis, we justify killing them, or torturing them in prison.
 But ideas about free will also seem fundamental to the moral reasoning which guides us to do beneficial things for each other.
 Reasonable people disagree about whether or not we have free will.
 If we take this disagreement seriously, we see that our reasons for believing in free will are not strong enough to justify seriously harmful retribution, but are strong enough to justify the beneficial things we do in the name of free will.

 Prof. Vilhauer has an A.B. in Philosophy from Harvard and a Ph.D. in Philosophy from the University of Chicago.
 He is currently Professor and Chair of the City College Philosophy Department.
 His research interests include free will theory, Kantian ethics, and non-retributive approaches to the philosophy of criminal law.
 He has published a variety of articles on these topics in edited volumes and journals including The Philosophical Quarterly, Philosophical Studies, the Canadian Journal of Philosophy, the American Philosophical Quarterly, and the British Journal for the History of Philosophy.